 - No 3.5mm headphone jack and no Bixby button

-Remember, that list is just speculation, but likely pretty close to accurate.
+Keep in mind that this list is just speculation, but we’re fairly confident in most of the information.
 Basically, the Galaxy Note 10 series will follow a similar trend as previous years and match the Galaxy S10 in most areas, while offering a few big improvements to key components.
-Multiple leaks have all but confirmed the bigger 4,500 mAh battery in the Note 10 Pro, too, which is extremely exciting.
+Multiple leaks have all but confirmed the bigger 4,300 mAh battery in the Note 10+, which is exciting.

 Samsung Galaxy Note 10 Price